 Time is one of, if not, the most important and essential part of construction management.
-Time is used in construction management from the very beginning – that is the planning phase, where you estimate when certain things will be done and at what point the construction will end.
+Time is used in construction management from the very beginning – that is the planning phase, where you estimate when certain things will be done, and at what point the construction will end.

 Whatever it is that you are managing the construction of, you need to be able to manage not only yours but everybody’s time, so that phases and goals can be achieved at appropriate points.

-When creating a budget for a construction, the first thing to do is make a list of everything you need in terms of material.
+When creating a budget for construction, the first thing to do is make a list of everything you need in terms of material.
 This may take longer than a day or a week but ensure that you have listed everything.
-The next part of the list should include man power and extras and once the list is complete, a comprehensive listing of prices should follow – there are many budget guides online to assist.
+The next part of the list should include manpower and extras and once the list is complete, a comprehensive listing of prices should follow – there are many budget guides online to assist.

 You should create margins for your budget, that is, a minimum and maximum of the amount of money you expect to use.
-While managing a construction, the allocation and record keeping of the projects money is essential to ensure that there is no misuse or loss of money.
+While managing a construction, the allocation, and record-keeping of the project’s money is essential to ensure that there is no misuse or loss of money.

 Construction management in many ways involves quality checks and control.
 The overall quality of a building depends on two main factors; the quality of the material and the quality of expertise and staff.

-The quality of the materials used in construction is critical to the end and future result of the building.
+The quality of the materials used in construction is critical to the end and future results of the building.
 The last thing anyone wants is for cracks to appear months after construction or for the building to collapse.
 When managing a construction, checking the quality of materials is upon you and a simple way to do so is to only acquire goods from trusted and reputable sources.

-To prevent injury, future health complications or death, the construction manager is responsible for putting into effect safety measures.
-This includes everything from the correct use of helmets, masks, gloves and protective gear to ensuring that there are adequate exits, water hoses, fire extinguishers and emergency services within reach.
+To prevent injury, future health complications, or death, the construction manager is responsible for putting into effect safety measures.
+This includes everything from the correct use of helmets, masks, gloves, and protective gear to ensuring that there are adequate exits, water hoses, fire extinguishers, and emergency services within reach.